CSALabsAutomation/azure-synapse-query-layer-labs/steps/02_analyze-data-using-serverless-pools/documentation.md

 3. Create data source
 Data sources represent connection string information that describes where your data is placed and how to authenticate to your data source.
-Replace <rawstorageaccountName> place holder with the Raw strorage account name.
+Replace <rawstorageaccountName> place holder with the Raw strorage account name. (ref prerequisite section)

      ```sql
      CREATE EXTERNAL DATA SOURCE holiday_data WITH (